 The intervention of regional powers in Yemen’s conflict, including Iran and Gulf states led by Saudi Arabia, threatens to draw the country into the broader Sunni-Shia divide.
 Numerous Iranian weapons shipments to Houthi rebels have been intercepted in the Gulf of Aden by a Saudi naval blockade in place since April 2015.
 In response, Iran has dispatched its own naval convoy, which further risks military escalation between the two countries.

-Separate from the ongoing civil war, the United States continues counterterrorism operations in Yemen, relying mainly on airstrikes to target al-Qaeda in the Arabian Peninsula (AQAP) and militants associated with the self-proclaimed Islamic State.
+Separate from the ongoing civil war, the United States is suspected of continuing counterterrorism operations in Yemen, relying mainly on airstrikes to target al-Qaeda in the Arabian Peninsula (AQAP) and militants associated with the self-proclaimed Islamic State.
 In 2016, the United States conducted an estimated 35 strikes in Yemen; in 2017, it conducted about 130.
 In April 2016, the United States deployed a small team of forces to advise and assist Saudi-led troops to retake territory from AQAP.
 In January 2017, a U.S. Special Operations Forces raid in central Yemen killed one U.S. service member, several suspected AQAP-affiliated fighters, and an unknown number of Yemeni civilians.

 The United States is deeply invested in combating terrorism and violent extremism in Yemen, having collaborated with the Yemeni government on counterterrorism since the bombing of the USS Cole in 2000.
-Since 2002, the United States has carried out over two hundred strikes in Yemen.
+Since 2002, the United States has carried out nearly four hundred strikes in Yemen.
 While Houthi rebels do not pose a direct threat to the United States, their attacks on Saudi Arabian infrastructure and territory threaten an important U.S. partner.